For getting things done!

 - MacBook Pro (13-inch, 2018, i7 2.7GHz quad-core, 1TB SSD, 16GB RAM)

 Primary development device.
 I tried last year's (2017) model, but didn't like the noise of the keyboard.
 The 2018 model with the 3rd version of the Butterfly keyboard is nice and quiet.
 I'm also happy they finally put a quad-core CPU in the 13 inch model, but the Touchbar is still an annoyance.
-Luckily I work 95% of the time with an external keyboard. - Apple
+Luckily I work 95% of the time with an external keyboard.
+I'm still on Mojave and will skip Catalina to give Big Sur a try after the `.1` release - Apple

 - MacBook Pro (13-inch, 2013, i7 2.8GHz, 1TB SSD, 16GB RAM)